Web Style Guide & Best Practices

 Copyright © (year) The Regents of the University of California.
 All rights reserved.

-*If copying and pasting text, remove formatting by highlighting text and clicking the Tx icon.
+If copying and pasting text into the Body, remove formatting by highlighting text and clicking the Tx icon.

-Speaker Bio (use Heading 2 on "Speaker Bio)
+Speaker Bio: use Heading 2 on the words "Speaker Bio"

 For each Engineering News Article, include the following information:

 By line: Author